CAHLR/OATutor/README.md

 4. Create another service account and save its private key to `src/tools/sheets-service-account.json`
 5. Copy the email address for the service account
 6. Share the target spreadsheet with that email address and give them editor access
-7. Create `.env.local` and add this line `SPREADSHEET_ID=YOUR_SPREADSHEET_ID_HERE`
+7. Create `.env.local` in `src/tools` and add this line `SPREADSHEET_ID=YOUR_SPREADSHEET_ID_HERE`
-8. Modify this line `const CURRENT_SEMESTER = "[Semester] [Year]"` in `src/config/shared-config.js` to the current Semester Year.
-> Format for the semester, year can be arbitrary
+8. If your school runs on a quarter system, you may change the first line in `src/config/shared-config.js` to `QUARTER`

-9. `node populateGoogleSheets.js`
+From the `src/tools` directory, `node populateGoogleSheets.js`

+#### firebaseExportCSV.mjs

+This tool requires no additional set up, and allows you to download a CSV of the Firebase collections.

 ## Features:

-1) Scaffolding/hint system - modularize the type of help
+1. Scaffolding/hint system - modularize the type of help
-2) Adaptive item selection - Pick items to master weakest skills (isolate skills to master individually)
+2. Adaptive item selection - Pick items to master weakest skills (isolate skills to master individually)
-3) Centralized skill model - `src/ProblemPool/skillMode.js`
+3. Centralized skill model - `src/config/skillModel.js`
-4) Data logging/collection - Based off of the Cognitive Tutor KDD dataset.
+4. Data logging/collection - Based off of the Cognitive Tutor KDD dataset.
-5) User login/registration - Cookie cache based
+5. User login/registration - JSON Web Tokens

-See the changelog for a more detailed feature list

 ## Technologies Used

 * Frontend: ReactJS
   * Theme: Material UI
+  * Database: localForage (localStorage, WebSQL, IndexedDB)
+  * Deployment: Github Actions
-    * Database: Firebase (Cloud Firestore)
+  * \[Optional\] Logging: Firebase (Cloud Firestore)
+* Middleware: ExpressJS
-    * Deployment: TBD
+  * Database: Level-DB
 * Offline Computation/Iteration:
   * Python (dAFM Machine Learning algorithm)

 # Project Structure: